 - Completed medical and immunization records must be submitted to the department chair before classes begin.

-- Either first dose of Hepatitis B vaccine or completion of series.
+- Either the first dose of the Hepatitis B vaccine or the completion of the series.

 - Current American Heart Association (AHA) Basic Life Support (BLS) for Healthcare Providers certification is a prerequisite to full admission and must be maintained throughout the program.
 This certification must include hands-on skills components, AED use, and other lifesaving skills.
 Course certifications from any other providers will not be accepted.